 A Yellow finding results from the licensee’s failure to substantially establish mitigating strategies in one or more of the overall mitigating strategy areas.
 These areas include fire fighting response strategies, operations to mitigate reactor core fuel damage including command and control and actions to minimize release, and operations to mitigate SFP fuel damage including command and control and actions to minimize release.

-A Red finding results from an actual event with a substantial failure of mitigating strategies to function as intended (i.e., achieve the strategies’ objectives) in one or more of the overall mitigating strategy areas.
+A Red finding results from an actual EDMG event with a substantial failure of mitigating strategies to function as intended (i.e., achieve the strategies’ objectives) in one or more of the overall mitigating strategy areas.
 These areas include firefighting response strategies, operations to mitigate reactor core fuel damage including command and control and actions to minimize release, and operations to mitigate SFP fuel damage including command and control and actions to minimize release.

 If the mitigating strategies intended to maintain or restore core cooling, SFP cooling, or containment integrity are not developed and implemented adequately the public may be placed at greater risk.
 The elevated safety significance, as described in the criteria for the thresholds (i.e., Green, White, Yellow, Red), is consistent with the decrease in defense-in-depth and subsequent increase in risk to the public from the loss of the ability to perform the mitigating strategies.